 I am not one of those who usually gets lucky in thrift stores or garage sales.
 I have a friend who has an incredible thrift store radar…but she hasn’t shared it with me yet (Sherry…I’m looking at you!)

-On a recent thrift store foray, when I had a list of items that I was looking for that included a cutting board…guess what I found?
+On a recent thrift store foray, when I had a list of items that I was looking for that included an old wooden cutting board…guess what I found?